-- 1) Accumulated, with passing grades, the required number of credit hours within the student's program of study by the last day of the graduating term or within the timeframe prescribed in the incomplete grade policy. - 2) Achieved a Cumulative Grade Point Average (CGPA) of at least 2.0 - 3) Completed the program within 1.5 times the program's length as published in the Standards of Satisfactory Academic Progress policy in this catalog - 4) Verified satisfactory completion of all program criteria for graduation with the Dean of Education, Dean of Nursing Registrar, Financial Aid, and Career Services - 5) Returned any school property, including books and equipment - 6) The student has made satisfactory arrangements with the Business Office to meet all financial obligations to the College.
+- 1) Accumulated, with passing grades, the required number of credit hours within the student's program of study by the last day of the graduating term or within the timeframe prescribed in the incomplete grade policy. - 2) Achieved a Cumulative Grade Point Average (CGPA) of at least 2.0 for all programs except nursing programs - 3) Achieved a Cumulative Grade Point Average (CGPA) of at least 2.7 for all nursing programs - 4) Completed the program within 1.5 times the program's length as published in the Standards of Satisfactory Academic Progress policy in this catalog - 5) Verified satisfactory completion of all program criteria for graduation with the Dean of Education, Registrar, Financial Aid, and Career Services - 6) Returned any school property, including books and equipment - 7) The student has made satisfactory arrangements with the Business Office to meet all financial obligations to the College.